isokissa/kapsula/README.md

 ------

-One of the goals of this project is to prove that it is possible to make a fully testable arcade game.
+One of the goals of this project is to prove that it is possible to make a fully automatically testable arcade game.
 The software design allows clear layering of responsibilities.

 The core of the game logic lies in the class `KapsulaStepGame`.
 It is initialized